Opportunistic Relaying without CSI: Optimizing Variable-Rate HARQ: Abstract

 \section{Abstract}

-We analyze the opportunistic relaying based on HARQ transmission over the block-fading channel with absence of channel state information (CSI) at the transmitter nodes.
+We analyze the opportunistic relaying based on \gls{harq} transmission over the block-fading channel with absence of \gls{csi} at the transmitter nodes.
 We assume that both the source and the relay are allowed to vary their transmission rate between the HARQ transmission rounds.
-We solve the problem of throughput maximization with respect to the transmission rates using double-recursive Dynamic Programming.
+We solve the problem of throughput maximization with respect to the transmission rates using double-recursive \gls{dp}.
 Simplifications are also proposed to diminish the complexity of the optimization.
 The numerical results confirm that the variable-rate HARQ can increase the throughput significantly comparing to its fixed-rate counterpart.
+We extend the analysis to a network of $M$ relay nodes and present closed form representations of throughput for the general problem.